rstcheck/rstcheck-core/docs/source/workflows/development.rst

     $ poetry install

-This will install ``rstcheck`` along its main and development dependencies.
+This will install ``rstcheck-core`` along its main and development dependencies.

 Working with the Local Development Environment